-COLA letters have been mailed
+COLA letters and 1099-R forms have been mailed

-Retirees and others who received distributions from the Fund will receive a tax form known as a 1099-R. The 1099-R reports how much money you have received in benefit payments during the year.
+In addition, retirees and others who received distributions from the Fund receive a tax form known as a 1099-R. This form reports how much money you have received in benefit payments during the year.
 If you took an Actuarial Lump Sum when you retired and/or if you elected to receive a DROP distribution upon or after retirement, you may receive more than one 1099-R.

 This agreement includes two “risk-sharing” actions.
 In other words, if the unfunded liability was not adequately reduced, the City and its employees each would increase their contributions.
 The first of the risk-sharing increases occurred in 2022.
 More information about the increased contributions is available in this article in the City's Fort Worth Roundup.
 Additional information about the City's pension plan is available here.
 You also may contact the City’s Human Resources department, 817-392-7750.